SIG Sauer M17: 2025 Air Force safety investigation

 On July 20, 2025, a United States Air Force airman at Francis E. Warren Air Force Base was killed by the apparent unintentional discharge of an M18.
 The Air Force Global Strike Command ordered use of the M18 to be paused until further notice.
 An airman was arrested the next month and charged with obstruction of justice and involuntary manslaughter in connection with the death.

+The pause began on July 21, 2025, and included 7,970 weapons.
+191 pistols were removed from service with issues centered on problems with the safety lever, striker assembly, and sear.
+The remainder were returned to service on August 25, 2025.
+The AFGSC has implemented enhanced inspections to include issues found with the removed weapons.